 If God has promised to bless us for keeping His holy days, why would we ignore them?
 We have a guaranteed blessing, all we have to do is show up.

 These things will also be celebrations in the Millennial kingdom.

 This is what the Lord has said: The doorway of the inner square looking to the east is to be shut on the six working days; but on the Sabbath it is to be open, and at the time of the new moon it is to be open.

 “Praised are you, O Lord our God, King of the Universe, who created the skies with his word, and all heaven’s host with the breath of his mouth.
 He gave them appointed times and roles, and they never miss their cues, doing their Creator’s bidding with gladness and joy.
 He is the true creator who acts faithfully, and he has told the moon to renew itself.
 It is a beautiful crown for the people carried by God from birth, who will likewise be renewed in the future in order to proclaim the beauty of their creator for his glorious majesty.
 Praised are you, O Lord, who renews new moons.”

 Take this time as an opportunity to worship the Lord and to join with family and friends for a celebration meal.
 For the Lord has blessed you and given you a new month of favor and blessing to be poured out on you, because you have met Him at His appointed time and honored Him by keeping His Holy New Moon.

-Each Crescent New Moon begins on the evening of the day prior to the first day of the next month on the Jewish calendar.
-This is because each Jewish day begins at evening or sunset of the day prior, not midnight as the world counts days.
-You can celebrate God's New Moon on either day and churches can celebrate them on the Saturday or Sunday closest to the New Moon.
+Each Crescent New Moon begins on the evening of the day before the first day of the next month on the Jewish calendar, as each Jewish day starts at evening or sunset of the day prior, not midnight as the world counts days.
+You can celebrate God’s New Moon on either day and churches can honor them on the Saturday or Sunday closest to the New Moon.

 Live in God’s Love!